Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Much Watermelon Should I Feed My Rabbit?

-Because of its very watery composition, you can feed slightly larger quantities of watermelon to your rabbit than you can with other sweet treats.
-For small rabbits, a few 1-inch cubes will be plenty as an occasional treat, while larger rabbits might be able to enjoy ½ a cup without going overboard on sugar.
+Because of its very watery and sugary composition, it would be best to avoid feeding watermelon in the first place.
+But if you would still prefer to offer it to your bunny, always feed it in moderation and only on special occasions.
+For small rabbits, a one or two bite-sized cubes will be plenty as an occasional treat, while larger rabbits might be able to enjoy a little bit more without going overboard on sugar.

 Types of Watermelon to Feed Your Rabbit

 Whenever possible, you should buy seedless, organic watermelons to feed your rabbit.
 This ensures their complete safety for your bunny: No pesticides or waxes will be present on the rind, and having no seeds will prevent any gastrointestinal problems.
-We are particularly fond of the “personal size” seedless watermelons seen in stores during summer: Chop one into slices, and you can share it right next to your rabbit!
+We are particularly fond of the “personal size” seedless watermelons seen in stores during summer.
+Chop one into small cubes and you can share it right next to your rabbit!

 Thank you for reading!
 We hope this guide has taught you everything you wanted to know about feeding watermelon to your rabbits.
 For other sweet indulgences that are safe for your bunny, see our other articles on blueberries and strawberries, as well!